thisdot/starter.dev/starters/graphql-serverless-contentful/README.md

 cp .env.example .env
 ```

-You would need an account with [contentful.com](http://contentful.com) in order to get the environment variables required:
+You would need an account with [contentful.com](http://contentful.com) to get the environment variables required:

 ```bash
 CONTENTFUL_CONTENT_MANAGEMENT_API_TOKEN=xxx